LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Wisdom/Act of Hubris.md

 ### Wisdom 4–7, Medium / Understanding (3 dice)

 Most experienced and stable mages fall into this range of [[Wisdom]].
 Sometimes, Acts of Hubris happen.
 But by and large, the mage acts with basic [[Wisdom]] most of the time.
-Allowing a Sleeper to witness obvious magic, thus risking greater [[Paradox]], can cause degeneration.
+Allowing a [[Sleepers|Sleeper]] to witness obvious magic, thus risking greater [[Paradox]], can cause degeneration.
 Self-mutilating events such as soul stone creation risk degeneration.
 Not attempting to contain a severe [[Paradox]] risks degeneration as well.
-Forcing a sapient being (whether a Sleeper, spirit, or anything else) to act counter to its interests, altering its nature long-term, or binding it to a task all risk degeneration, as does deliberate and premeditated murder and violence that leaves its victim with long-term injury.
+Forcing a sapient being (whether a [[Sleepers|Sleeper]], spirit, or anything else) to act counter to its interests, altering its nature long-term, or binding it to a task all risk degeneration, as does deliberate and premeditated murder and violence that leaves its victim with long-term injury.

 ### Wisdom 1–3, Low / Falling (1 die)

 Hubris of this level concerns all mages.
 A mage at this precipice could be lost to his magic at any time.
 Only the darkest, most selfishly destructive acts risk degeneration at this point.
-Killing someone in a fit of rage, destroying an Awakened soul, allowing a Supernal being to be consumed by the Fallen World, or dealing with the Abyss can force the mage through her final loss of [[Wisdom]].
+Killing someone in a fit of rage, destroying an Awakened soul, allowing a Supernal being to be consumed by the Fallen World, or dealing with [[The Abyss]] can force the mage through her final loss of [[Wisdom]].

 ### Wisdom 0